Barack and Francois in show of 'bonhomie' at White House

 The real veep was overheard telling the TV show veep that he had requested that they be seated next to each other.

 "Look who I'm sitting next to," Louis-Dreyfus told nearby reporters.
-"That's my favorite part of the dinner right there."
+"That's my favourite part of the dinner right there."

 The fact that Hollande was granted the privilege of making the first state visit to the White House of Obama's second term was not lost on French reporters, who asked at the press conference whether this was a sign that France was supplanting traditional U.S. ally Britain.